-The Committee Bay project is held 100% by Auryn subject to a 1% Net Smelter Royalty ("NSR") on the entire project and an additional 1.5% NSR on a small portion of the project.
-The 1.5% NSR is payable on only 7,596 hectares and is buyable within two years of the commencement of commercial production for \$2,000 for each one-third (0.5%) of the NSR.
+The Committee Bay project is held 100% by Auryn subject to a 1% Net Smelter Royalty ("NSR") on the entire project, and an additional 1.5% NSR payable on only 7,596 hectares which is buyable within two years of the commencement of commercial production for \$2,000 for each one-third (0.5%) of the NSR.

-Management's Discussion and Analysis of Financial Condition and Results of Operations for the six months ended June 30, 2019 (In thousands of Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis of Financial Condition and Results of Operations for the nine months ended September 30, 2019 (In thousands of Canadian dollars, unless otherwise noted)

-1.2.2 Committee Bay and Gibson MacQuoid projects (continued)
+1.2.3 Committee Bay and Gibson MacQuoid projects (continued)

-Mineral resources
+Committee Bay Mineral resources

-High-grade gold occurrences are found throughout the 300 km strike length of the Committee Bay project with the most advanced being the Three Bluffs deposit that contains the mineral resource as listed in the table below: (refer to NI43-101 report dated May 31, 2017 as amended October 23, 2017 filed under Auryn's profile at www.sedar.com).
+High-grade gold occurrences are found throughout the 300 km strike length of the Committee Bay project with the most advanced being the Three Bluffs deposit that contains the mineral resource as listed in the table below: \(refer to NI43-101 report dated May 31, 2017 as amended October 23, 2017 filed under Auryn's profile at www.sedar.com).